googlefonts/fontations/docs/codegen-tour.md

 Records, like tables, can contain offsets.
 Unlike tables, records do not have access to the raw data against which those offsets should be resolved.
-For the purpose of consistency across our geneerated code, however, it *is* important that we have a consistent way of resolving offsets contained in records, and we
+For the purpose of consistency across our generated code, however, it *is* important that we have a consistent way of resolving offsets contained in records, and we
 do: you have to pass it in.